geohotstan/tinycorp-meetings/last-week-in-tinycorp/2024-11-18/meeting-transcript.md

 - **00:03:15 Release Version Discussion**  Deciding between version 0.10 or 0.9.3.

-- **00:03:40 Big Graph and Lazy Buffer Updates**  Progress on Big Graph and Lazy.py removal.
+- **00:03:40 Big Graph and LazyBuffer Updates**  Progress on Big Graph and lazy.py removal.

 - **00:05:28 Global Cache Challenges**  Issues with global cache in scheduling.

-- **00:10:22 Lazy Buffer and UOp Integration**  Simplifying Lazy Buffer with UOps.
+- **00:10:22 LazyBuffer and UOp Integration**  Simplifying LazyBuffer with UOps.

 - **00:18:19 Scheduler and Multi Buffer Handling**  Optimizing multi-buffer scheduling.